Martinomagnifico/reveal.js-copycode/README.md

 ### JavaScript

-CopyCode needs one other (great) script to be able to function: [Clipboard.js](https://clipboardjs.com/) by [Zeno Rocha](https://zenorocha.com).
+CopyCode automatically inserts one other (great) script to be able to function: [Clipboard.js](https://clipboardjs.com/) by [Zeno Rocha](https://zenorocha.com).
 This uses modern techniques to copy text to clipboard.

 ```html
 <script src="dist/reveal.js">